blhguo/voogasalads/doc/USE_CASES_EXTRA.md

 40. Player can save and load game states at any time
 41. Player can set certain key preferences to each game
 42. Player can choose to reset a game and restart it, clearing previous saved data
-43. Player can reset preferencencence
+43. Player can reset preferences